GabrielBena/logseq-public/pages/Quantization.md

 			- Need for further study on the interaction and trade-offs in the context of SNNs
 			- The active areas of investigation regarding the effects of restricting the temporal dynamics in SNNs to forms that are amenable to efficient-digital hardware
-			- The requirement for further investigations to better understand the complex trade-offs
+			- The requirement for further investigations to better understand the complex trade-offs -
-			- The impact of computing neural dynamics at reduced precision on SNN performance, while the precision with which error, gradient, and local classifier calculations are performed had mostly marginal effects
-		-